Prag8855/aab/content/guides/renew-german-freelance-visa.md

 - The *[[Gewerbeschein]]* costs 15€ to 31€.[^14] You probably have it already.
 - The *[[Prüfungsbericht]]* requires a tax advisor (*[[Steuerberater]]*), and costs up to 800€.[^11]
 - The *[[Netto-Gewinnermittlung]]* requires a tax advisor (*Steuerberater*), and costs 100€ to 150€.
-- The certified translations can cost 40€ to 70€ each.
+- The [certified translations](/glossary/certified%20translation) can cost 15€ to 70€ per document.

 Keep the receipts.
-Those expenses are tax-deductible.
+Those expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).

 ### If some documents are missing